Parental leave. Where experience and identity quietly shape career progression.

 - Return-to-work moments become less about proving performance and more about orientation, direction and integration.

-Over time, this shows up in fewer unnecessary career compromises, stronger re-engagement after leave, and a greater sense of continuity between who someone was before leave and who they are becoming after it.
+Over time, this shows up in less career drift, fewer unnecessary career compromises, stronger re-engagement after leave, and a greater sense of continuity between who someone was before leave and who they are becoming after it.

 Not because parental leave is easy — but because it’s been understood properly.